Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Single-ion magnetism and CEF

 \section{Single-ion magnetism and CEF}

-In $ARECh_{2}$ family, rare-earth ions are primarily present in the trivalent state.
-Trivalent rare-earth ions ($RE^{3+}$), with their unique electronic configurations and strong SOC, exhibit fascinating quantum behaviors. $RE^{3+}$ typically have the electron configuration of [Xe] 4$f^n$, where $n$ varies from 1 to 14 across the lanthanide series.
+In the $ARECh_{2}$ family, rare-earth ions are primarily present in the trivalent state.
+Trivalent rare-earth ions ($RE^{3+}$), with their unique electronic configurations and strong SOC, exhibit fascinating quantum behaviors. $RE^{3+}$ typically have the electron configuration of [Xe] 4$f^n$, where $n$ varies from 0 to 14 across the lanthanide series.
 This configuration results from the filling of the 4$f$ orbital.
 Due to shielding by the outer 5$s$ and 5$p$ orbitals, the 4$f$ electron orbitals exhibit significant localization.
 Additionally, the substantial mass of the rare-earth ions enhances SOC.
-These characteristics ensure that the single-ion ground state of $RE^{3+}$ is well-described by Hund's rules.
-Furthermore, according to Kramers' theorem, $RE^{3+}$ ions can be categorized into two groups: Kramers ions ($RE =$ Ce, Nd, Sm, Gd, Dy, Er, Yb), and non-Kramers ions ($RE =$ Pr, Eu, Tb, Ho, Tm).
+These characteristics ensure that the single-ion ground state of $RE^{3+}$ is well described by Hund's rules.
+Furthermore, according to Kramers' theorem, $RE^{3+}$ ions can be categorized into two groups: Kramers ions ($RE$\,=\,Ce, Nd, Sm, Gd, Dy, Er, Yb), and non-Kramers ions ($RE$\,=\,Pr, Eu, Tb, Ho, Tm).
 For Kramers ions, regardless of how the CEF environment of the surrounding anions changes, the energy levels after CEF splitting are protected by time-reversal symmetry and are at least doubly degenerate.

 Building on the foundation of single-ion magnetism, we further consider the impact of the surrounding anions, i.e., the CEF, on the magnetism of the $RE^{3+}$ ions.
 As illustrated in Fig. \ref{fig:structure}(b), the $RE^{3+}$ ion is surrounded by $Ch^{2-}$ ions, with the six nearest neighbor $Ch^{2-}$ and $RE^{3+}$ ions forming a distorted $RECh_{6}$ octahedron with $D_{3d}$ symmetry.
-After SOC, the energy level of a single $RE^{3+}$ ion is further divided into multiple energy levels by the CEF.
+After SOC, the energy level of a single $RE^{3+}$ ion is further split into multiple energy levels by the CEF.
 Theoretically, CEF theory treats the central valence electron as a quantum system and the surrounding ligand ions as a classical charge system.
-For a single $RE^{3+}$ ion at an arbitrary lattice site $i$, the CEF Hamiltonian can be expressed using the Stevens operators \cite{stevens1952Matrix}:
+For a single $RE^{3+}$ ion at an arbitrary lattice site $i$, using the Stevens operators we can write the CEF Hamiltonian as \cite{stevens1952Matrix}: